Dinuda/-Stripe-Webhook-and-Checkout-Session-Example/README.md

-# Stripe Webhook and Checkout Session Example
+# Stripe Subscription with Checkout Session and enddate

-This is an example implementation of Stripe's webhook and checkout session functionality using Node.js and the Stripe API.
+This is an example implementation of Stripe's webhook, subscription and checkout session functionality using Node.js and the Stripe API.
 The purpose of this implementation is to provide a starting point for developers looking to implement these features in their own projects.

 ## Getting Started
 To get started with this implementation, you will need to have the following: